Pep Guardiola has been the Manchester City manager since the start of the 2016/17 campaign.

-He won six La Liga titles and lifted the European Cup in 1992, the same year that he won Olympic Gold with Spain.
+He won six LaLiga titles and lifted the European Cup in 1992, the same year that he won Olympic gold with Spain.

-He stamped his mark at the Nou Camp as his first campaign in charge brought success in the form of the UEFA Champions League, La Liga and Copa del Rey.
+He stamped his mark at Camp Nou as his first campaign in charge brought success in the UEFA Champions League, LaLiga and Copa del Rey.

-It was the club’s first ever treble and at 37 years of age, it made Guardiola the youngest manager to lift the UEFA Champions League in history.
+It was the club’s first ever treble and, at 37 years of age, it made Guardiola the youngest manager to lift the UEFA Champions League in history.

 In total he would spend four seasons as manager of the Spanish side, winning 14 trophies across six different competitions before taking a break from football after the 2011/12 campaign.

 Guardiola returned to coaching ahead of 2013/14 at Bayern Munich.
 He won three Bundesliga titles on the bounce, with silverware also coming via the DFB-Pokal, UEFA Super Cup and FIFA Club World Cup.

 After three years in Munich, the former FIFA World Coach of the Year agreed a move to Manchester City for the 2016/17 Premier League season.

 Man City finished third and then, in the next campaign, broke the Premier League record for most consecutive wins, with 18 victories between August and December 2017.